eclipse-tractusx/traceability-foss/docs/arc42.md

 ## Notifications

-## Receive Quality Investigation
+## Receive Quality Notification

-This sequence diagram describes the process of receiving a quality investigation from another Traceability partner.
+This sequence diagram describes the process of receiving a quality notification from another Traceability partner.

 ![arc42_009](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_009.png)

 ### Overview

-As for the sending of a quality investigation also for receiving of a notification EDC is used to push data from a sender to a receiver.
+As for the sending of a quality notification also for receiving of a notification EDC is used to push data from a sender to a receiver.
 To enable receiving a notification by a partner you need to

 * Create notification endpoint for qualitynotifications/receive